nomad-software/nomad.uk.net/markdown/articles/interesting-ways-of-using-go-channels.md

 ### Coordinate multiple goroutines

-In this example, a hundred goroutines are started, waiting for communication of data on the <code>start</code> channel (or for it to be closed).
+In this example, a hundred goroutines are started, waiting for communication of data on the `start` channel (or for it to be closed).
 In this case, once closed, all goroutines start.

 <script src="https://gist.github.com/nomad-software/9714bef93f932b028f2bd6ec0c7be138.js"></script>

 ### Coordinated termination of workers

-In this example, a hundred goroutines are started, waiting for communication of data on the <code>die</code> channel (or for it to be closed).
+In this example, a hundred goroutines are started, waiting for communication of data on the `die` channel (or for it to be closed).
 In this case, once closed all goroutines end.

 <script src="https://gist.github.com/nomad-software/b2c2e936f22f8f353bc09a42c7f82398.js"></script>

 ### Verify termination of workers

-In this example, a goroutine is started, waiting for communication of data on the <code>die</code> channel (or for it to be closed).
-In this case, once closed, the goroutine performs termination tasks, then signals to the main goroutine (via the same <code>die</code> channel) that it’s finished.
+In this example, a goroutine is started, waiting for communication of data on the `die` channel (or for it to be closed).
+In this case, once closed, the goroutine performs termination tasks, then signals to the main goroutine (via the same `die` channel) that it’s finished.

 <script src="https://gist.github.com/nomad-software/36ca3d628f524c07256d33512799c321.js"></script>